 Donovan Ferguson is a Partner of King & Wood Mallesons in the Dispute Resolution team.
 He specialises in infrastructure, construction and commercial disputes.
 He works closely with clients in the building, energy and projects sectors, advising on the full life cycle of their projects in Asia.
 Donovan is praised for resolving major disputes quickly and cost effectively, avoiding litigation or arbitration where he can and using other methods to achieve his client’s commercial objectives.

 Donovan is qualified in Hong Kong and Australia and is a Fellow of the Chartered Institute of Arbitrators.
-He is currently the Honorary Secretary of the East Asia Branch of the Chartered Institute of Arbitrators.

 Recent representative experience